By: Sonaike Peter

 Who Are Special Needs Students?

-According to a report in March 7, 2023, An estimated 1.3 billion people experience significant disability.
+According to a report in March 7, 2023, an estimated 1.3 billion people experience significant disability.
 This represents 16% of the world’s population.
-Also, According to human angle’ report in 2022, 95.5% of children with disabilities had no access to education.
+Also, according to human angle’ report in 2022, 95.5% of children with disabilities had no access to education.

 According to the United Nations, around 25 percent of the population in each country comprises people with special needs, who often experience neglect in different ways globally.
-The Salamanca Statement, ratified at the 1994 World Conference in Salamanca, Spain by UNESCO and Spain’s Ministry of Education and Science, advocated for inclusive education.
+The Salamanca Statement, ratified at the 1994 World Conference in Salamanca, by UNESCO and Spain’s Ministry of Education and Science, advocated for inclusive education.
 Regrettably, Nigeria illustrates the contrary.

 The challenges and needs of special students on campus